snudm-starlab/PET/README.md

 we pre-train the model with a simplified version of the original task, less challenging enough for its reduced sizes.
 We propose a method to improve the performance of pre-training task by modeling the predictions of the model.

-#### 3. Layer-wise Attention Head Sampling

-For further optimization, we train a wider compressed model, which has more attention heads than our compression target, and sample an efficient attention heads by layers.

 #### Code Description
 This repository is written based on the codes in [FAIRSEQ](https://github.com/facebookresearch/fairseq).
 Here's an overview of our codes.